 You can easily download our template to make sure your customer list will work with Crunchbase's uploader.

 Once you've created your customer list, you can head to our Import List page to import your CSV file directly.
-Simply click the Upload File button to upload your file.
+Simply drag and drop the CSV file or click the Choose File button to upload your file.

 Uploading your List to Crunchbase